Linuxfabrik/lfops/roles/clamav/README.md

 ## How the Role Behaves

-The role supports both the Red Hat and the Debian package layouts, which differ substantially (package names, config paths such as `/etc/clamd.d/scan.conf` vs `/etc/clamav/clamd.conf`, and the daemon unit `clamd@scan` vs `clamav-daemon`).
-These differences are abstracted in `vars/`.

-On a fresh host the role downloads the signature database once (a synchronous `freshclam` run) before starting clamd, because clamd refuses to start without a database (on Debian/Ubuntu `clamav-daemon.service` even guards this with a `ConditionPathExistsGlob`).
+On a fresh host the role downloads the signature database once (a synchronous `freshclam` run) before starting clamd, because clamd refuses to start without a database.
 The freshclam service then keeps the database updated.
 The database directory `/var/lib/clamav` is given to the freshclam database owner so freshclam can write to it.

 On every run (and on demand via `--tags clamav:test`) the role runs a self-test that confirms ClamAV detects the EICAR test signature.
 It feeds the EICAR string to the standalone `clamscan` over stdin, so the test triggers neither the `VirusEvent` mail notification nor an on-access detection, and writes nothing to disk.